birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_introduction_causality.md

 [[source]](https://cacm.acm.org/magazines/2019/3/234929-the-seven-tools-of-causal-inference-with-reflections-on-machine-learning/fulltext?mobile=false)

-#### What's the difference between intervention and counterfactuals?
+Difference between interventions and counterfactuals in this hierarchy:

-With interventions, you ask what will happen on average if you perform an action.
-With counterfactuals, you ask what would have happened if you had performed a different action.
-These two queries are mathematically distinct as they require different levels of information to be answered (counterfactuals need more information to be answered)'.[[source]](https://stats.stackexchange.com/questions/379799/difference-between-rungs-two-and-three-in-the-ladder-of-causation)
+* With interventions, you ask what will happen on average if you perform an action.
+* With counterfactuals, you ask what would have happened if you had performed a different action.
+* These two queries are mathematically distinct as they require different levels of information to be answered (counterfactuals need more information to be answered)'.[[source]](https://stats.stackexchange.com/questions/379799/difference-between-rungs-two-and-three-in-the-ladder-of-causation)

-## Conclusion: our study - are we interested in prediction or causation?
+## Our study - are we interested in prediction or causation?

 We are interested in whether and when caesareans should be performed, to prevent the development of hypoxic ischaemic encephalopathy.